 How often should I water indoor herbs?

-It depends on the herb, the pot material, and how much light they are getting.
-The most reliable method is to check the soil rather than follow a fixed schedule.
-For most herbs, water when the top 3 to 4 centimetres of soil feel dry.
+As a starting point, check bright-window or grow-light herbs every 2 to 3 days and dim-window or winter herbs about once a week.
+Water only when the top 3 to 4 centimetres of soil feel dry.
 Mint prefers slightly more consistent moisture, while rosemary and thyme want to dry out quite thoroughly between waterings.
 Terracotta pots dry out faster than plastic or ceramic, so you will need to water more often with those.

 Why does my basil keep dying on the windowsill?